AviatrixSystems/Docs/HowTos/iam_policies.rst

 As more features are added by Aviatrix Controller for each release, the IAM Access Policy may need to be updated to allow the Controller to launch new services.

+..
+Note:: Please note that both the Aviatrix Controllers and the Aviatrix Gateways need access to the IAM policies.
+Please ensure that IAM policies are consistent across all AWS accounts that the Controllers and Gateways are located in.
+..

 To update by replacing the current one with the latest default policy, follow these steps:

 1. Update Primary Account IAM Policies